 Many Sony sites in North America have installed automated external defibrillators (AEDs) that can be used in the event of ventricular fibrillation and ventricular tachycardia.
+Sony Corporation of America implemented a program to place at least one AED Unit at every site that comes under the SCA umbrella.
 Employees at each site are trained and certified in first aid and cardiopulmonary resuscitation (CPR), in addition to their training in the operation of the AED.
 Monthly inspections of AEDs are conducted to ensure that they will be ready for use in case of emergencies.